jejacks0n/teaspoon/README.md

 ## Jasmine

 Jasmine is a pretty big aspect of the default setup.
 We've been using Jasmine for a long time, and have been pretty happy with it.
-It lacks a few things that I think are important in a test framework, but we've done a little bit of work to make that nicer.
-Like pending spec support for example.
+It lacks a few important things that could be in a test framework, so we've done a little bit of work to make that nicer.
+Like adding pending spec support.

 ## Mocha